-Even if proper playback is not possible on your Macintosh, you can use the AV cable that comes bundled with the camera to connect to the video input terminal a TV or Macintosh and play back movies that way.
+Even if proper playback is not possible on your Macintosh, you can use an optionally available AV cable (EMC-4A) to connect to the video input terminal a TV or Macintosh and play back movies that way.

 Be sure to move the movie data to the hard disk of your Macintosh before trying to play it.
 Proper movie playback may not be possible for data accessed over a network, from a memory card, etc.